pairingwg/bls_standard/minutes/spec-v1.md

 ## TODOs

+* Specify how to represent curve points as octet strings.

 * Specify a variant where we sign the concatenation of the public key and the message.
-Here, the public key has a fixed length (which is determined by the ciphersuite).
+Here, the public key has a fixed length (which is determined by the ciphersuite), and we need to fix a representation of the public key as an octet string.

 * Generate test vectors for ciphersuite being all-zeroes.

-* Specify how to represent curve points as octet strings.

 * To add a ciphersuite "look up" table.
 The ciphersuite string will tell us
     - which curve to use